Relationship Dream

 Why an ex shows up

-If you've been out of touch for ages and they suddenly appear, it doesn't mean they're thinking of you too.
+If you have been out of touch for ages and they suddenly appear, it does not mean they are thinking of you too.
+Dreams usually stage your feeling, not someone else's message.

 Is it a sign you'll reunite?